Understanding the Gut-Brain Axis

 This bidirectional connection between your gut microbiota and your brain is more complex than G.I. experts currently understand.
 The actual mode of communication may work by several mechanisms.
-Research models involving patients who have experienced a stroke or multiple sclerosis have shown that slight changes to the gut bacteria may affect immune homeostasis and immune responses, which may result in an indirect influence on the central nervous system.

 Neurotransmitters are chemicals produced in the brain that signal various behaviors and control emotions.
 Many of the neurotransmitters produced in the brain are also coincidentally produced by the gut cells and the gut bacteria.
-For example, serotonin is the neurotransmitter responsible for contributing to feelings of happiness and well-being, and a deficiency of serotonin is often characteristic of clinical depression.
+For example, serotonin is the neurotransmitter responsible for contributing to feelings of happiness and well-being, and a deficiency of serotonin is often characteristic of “feeling blue.”
 However, a large proportion of the body’s serotonin is housed within the gastrointestinal tract.

 How to Support the Gut-Brain Axis

 While the exact biological mechanisms of how your gut and brain communicate still require further research, there’s an understanding that supporting your gut bacteria can contribute to a healthy gut-brain axis and better health overall.

 Colostrum is produced by female mammals prior to the production of breast milk.
 It’s a nutrient-dense substance and necessary for newborn mammals to maintain a healthy immune system.
 Although humans receive most of their immunities from the placenta, mother’s colostrum is vital to optimal growth and development, as is breastfeeding for an extended period of time.
 Experience shows that non-breastfed babies, children, and adults of all ages benefit from colostrum supplementation.